Nike Pegasus 41 Running Shoe Review

 Lateral Stability

 The Nike Pegasus 41 is a classic daily trainer that aims to balance comfort, durability, and adaptability for easy runs.
 It features Nike's ReactX foam and Air Zoom units for a stable experience underfoot with a slightly rockered sole shape for smooth transitions.
-This shoe is a dependable option for runners of all experience levels seeking a solid, everyday running shoe.
+The Pegasus 41 positions itself as a dependable option for runners of all experience levels seeking a solid, everyday running shoe.

 Our Verdict